soimort/you-get/README.md

 ### Prerequisites

-The following dependencies are required and must be installed separately, unless you are using a pre-built package on Windows:
+The following dependencies are required and must be installed separately, unless you are using a pre-built package or chocolatey on Windows:

 * **[Python 3](https://www.python.org/downloads/)**
 * **[FFmpeg](https://www.ffmpeg.org/)** (strongly recommended) or [Libav](https://libav.org/)